petr0ff/passz/README.md

 # passz
-Small script to set Jira Zephyr test executions via ZAPI
+Small lib to set Jira Zephyr test executions via ZAPI

 ## you can:
 - change execution status for all test-cases in a given cycle